Azure/data-api-builder/README.md

     d.
 By default, runtime will look for `hawaii-config.json`

-3. For any of the configuration file names determined as per the environment, if there is another file with the `.overrides` suffix in the current directory, that overridden file name will instead be picked up. e.g. if both `hawaii-config.json` and `hawaii-config.overrides.json` are present, precedence will be given to `hawaii-config.overrides.json` - however, the runtime will still follow the above rules of precedence. e.g. When HAWAII_ENVIRONMENT is set as `Development` and if all three config files exist- `hawaii-config.Development.json`, `hawaii-config.json`, `hawaii-config.overrides.json`- the runtime will pick `hawaii-config.Development.json`.
+3. For any of the configuration file names determined for the environment, if there is another file with the `.overrides` suffix in the current directory, that overridden file name will instead be picked up. e.g. if both `hawaii-config.json` and `hawaii-config.overrides.json` are present, precedence will be given to `hawaii-config.overrides.json` - however, the runtime will still follow the above rules of precedence. e.g. When HAWAII_ENVIRONMENT is set as `Development` and if all three config files exist- `hawaii-config.Development.json`, `hawaii-config.json`, `hawaii-config.overrides.json`- the runtime will pick `hawaii-config.Development.json`.